Water supply and sanitation in Israel: Water reclamation (1970s and 80s)

 In 1969, the Shafdan wastewater treatment plant south of Tel Aviv was completed to treat approximately 130 million cubic meters of wastewater per year for reuse in agriculture.
 However, wastewater from other cities and towns remained largely untreated.
 In 1970 there was a cholera outbreak because of illegal irrigation of lettuce with untreated wastewater.
 This gave rise to major investments in wastewater treatment under the National Sewerage Plan, which emphasized the reuse of treated wastewater.
 In 1984 the Kishon wastewater treatment plant was completed in Northern Israel.
 It provides 20 million cubic meters of treated wastewater per year for agricultural use in the fertile Jezreel Valley, maximizing distribution potential during high-demand periods.

 Signing of water sharing agreements (1990s)

 The 1995 Interim Agreement as part of the Oslo Peace Process provided certain quantities of water to the Palestinians, but prevents them from drilling any new wells in the Mountain Aquifer.
 The surface water of the Jordan River remains disputed with Syria, Lebanon and the Palestinians.
-Only with Jordan was Israel able to reach an agreement on the sharing of water resources in 1995 as part of the Israel-Jordan Peace Treaty.
+Only with Jordan was Israel able to reach an agreement on the sharing of water resources under the terms of the two countries’ 1994 peace agreement Israel-Jordan Peace Treaty.